skjsjhb/saucers/README.md

 - Runtime libraries and resources are not handled automatically.
 - Even saucer is statically linked, Qt libraries are still dynamically linked.
 - Downgraded performance in debug mode.

+## Generate Bindings

+This library comes with prebuilt bindings generated using `bindgen`, shipped with the sources.
+As a cross-platform library, the C API of saucer is very stable for such distribution method.
+To generate bindings from C headers at build time, install Clang first, then build with feature `gen-bindings` enabled.

 ## Known Limitations